 - Create reusable functions as sub-flows: When using sub-flows, ensure that

 - Do not hard code test data: Test data in sub-flows (or flows) must not be hardcoded, since hard-coded sub-flows are difficult to maintain and reuse.
-One of the important things while creating sub-flows is that you should always pass data to a sub-flow from the main flow via parameters and/or variables.
+One of the important things while creating sub-flows is that we should always pass data to a sub-flow from the main flow via parameters and/or variables.
 This will ensure better data visibility and maintainability.

-- Keep it simple: You should always try to keep flows/sub-flows simple in order to ensure that they serve single responsibilities and fail for one reason.
+- Keep it simple: We should always try to keep flows/sub-flows simple in order to ensure that they serve single responsibilities and fail for one reason.
 This will make the test easier to understand, debug, and maintain.

 Scalable automation enables us to handle a growing amount of work by adding flows/sub-flows/building blocks as well as configurations for multiple environments, platforms, and browsers.
-LEAPWORK is built for enterprises where scaling is one of the critical requirements.
-Let's learn the best practices to achieve easy scaling with LEAPWORK:
+Leapwork is built for enterprises where scaling is one of the critical requirements.
+Let's learn the best practices to achieve easy scaling with Leapwork:

 - Atomic flows: The flows should be atomic in nature.
 This means flows should not be dependent on other flows to perform their task.
-If there is a dependency, this should be handled by the run list's pre and postconditions.
+If there is a dependency, this should be handled by the run list's pre and post-conditions.

 - Sub-flows with a single responsibility: Sub-flows that are designed to handle one functionality is easier to scale than the one with multiple implementations.
 Hence we recommend users create single responsibility sub-flows, this makes it easier to scale sub-flows when the feature under test extends its functionality.

 - Using Variables: Using variables properly in the flows enables users to scale test automation from multiple environments, platforms, and browsers.
-It is therefore recommended to make use of the 'Call type' variable that is available in LEAPWORK.
+It is therefore recommended to make use of the 'Call type' variable that is available in Leapwork.
 Click to find out how to use variables in cross-browser and cross-environment testing.